 How to integrate a Core ML model into your app

-Below is a comprehensive guide on integrating the MobileNetV2 Core ML model into a real-time ARKit app for image classification.
+Below is a guide on integrating the MobileNetV2 Core ML model into a real-time ARKit app for image classification.
 This tutorial will combine elements from the Apple examples and best practices for AR and Core ML integration.

 Set Up Your Project